 The hostel at 35, North Strand was officially opened in September 2000 by Minister Dermot Ahern, and was funded by the Department of the Environment and Local Government under the Capital Assistance Scheme.

-Drogheda Homeless Aid is also a housing association with three long term houses and two transitional houses
+Drogheda Homeless Aid is also a social housing body with 9 long term houses in total